 We support a broad-spectrum approach to reducing recidivism.
-This includes ensuring parole officer caseloads are workable and barriers to reentry into society for justice-involved individuals are removed.
+This includes ensuring parole officer caseloads are workable and barriers to re-entry into society and the workforce for justice-involved individuals are removed.

 Improve training and employment opportunities for incarcerated individuals: